terraware/terraware-devices/README.md

 3. Run `balena push [ip address]` where `[ip address]` is the Pi's local IP address (which you can obtain from the Balena web interface).

-For deployments to the production fleet:
+For deployments to a fleet:

 1. Set these variables at the fleet level:
     *   `SERVER`